 Prepare coconut milk layer:

-Gently pour about 1/3 cup of the coconut milk mixture into the dish or mould you want to use.
+- Gently pour about 1/3 cup of the coconut milk mixture into the dish or mould you want to use.
 Pop any bubbles you see with a toothpick and let this layer set at room temperature.
 You can transfer to a refrigerator to let it sets too BUT don't let it get too cold in the fridge.
 As long as it's firm enough to hold the next layer

 Layering the cake: